What happens when you bend a human-weapon to breaking point?

 move.
 Fools, you never completely untie a

-.
+prisoner like this.
 He saw the spearmen tense slightly and then go back to

 their normal uncaring positions as the two executioners slipped the ropes onto